Azure/azure-rest-api-specs/specification/kubernetesconfiguration/resource-manager/Microsoft.KubernetesConfiguration/extensionTypes/readme.md

 > see https://aka.ms/autorest

-This is the AutoRest configuration file for Flux KubernetesConfiguration.
+This is the AutoRest configuration file for KubernetesConfiguration Extensions.

 ## Getting Started

-To build the SDKs for Flux KubernetesConfiguration, simply install AutoRest via `npm` (`npm install -g autorest`) and then run:
+To build the SDKs for KubernetesConfiguration extension types, simply install AutoRest via `npm` (`npm install -g autorest`) and then run:

 > `autorest readme.md`